-The University determines if an arrangement is a lease at inception.
-Leases are included in right-of-use assets and other current and noncurrent liabilities in the Statement of Net Position.
+The University determines if a subscription arrangement is a SBITA at inception.
+SBITAs are included in right-of-use assets and other current and noncurrent liabilities in the Statement of Net Position.

-Right-of-use assets represent the University's control of the right to use an underlying asset for the lease term, as specified in the contract, in an exchange or exchange-like transaction.
-Right-of-use assets are recognized at the commencement date based on the initial measurement of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
-Right-of-use assets are amortized in a systematic and rational manner over the shorter of the lease term or the useful life of the underlying asset.
+Right-of-use assets represent the University's control of the right to use an underlying asset for the subscription term, as specified in the arrangement, in an exchange or exchange-like transaction.
+Right-of-use assets are recognized at the commencement date based on the initial measurement of the SBITA liability, plus any payments made to the SBITA vendor at or before the commencement of the subscription term and certain direct costs.
+Right-of-use assets are amortized in a systematic and rational manner over the shorter of the subscription term or the useful life of the underlying asset.

-Lease liabilities represent the University's obligation to make lease payments arising from the lease.
-Lease liabilities are recognized at the commencement date based on the present value of expected lease payments over the lease term, less any lease incentives.
-Interest expense is recognized ratably over the contract term.
+SBITA liabilities represent the University's obligation to make subscription payments arising from the arrangement.
+SBITA liabilities are recognized at the commencement date based on the present value of expected subscription payments over the subscription term.
+Interest expense is recognized ratably over the subscription term.

-The lease term may include options to extend or terminate the lease when it is reasonably certain that the University will exercise that option.
+The subscription term may include options to extend or terminate the subscription arrangement when it is reasonably certain that the University will exercise that option.

-The University has elected to recognize payments for short-term leases with a lease term of 12 months or less as expenses as incurred, and these leases are not included as lease liabilities or right-to-use lease assets on the Statement of Net Position.
+The University recognizes payments for short-term SBITAs with a term of 12 months or less as expenses as incurred, and these SBITAs are not included as SBITA liabilities or right-to-use SBITA assets on the Statement of Net Position.

-The individual lease contracts do not provide information about the discount rate implicit in the lease.
-Therefore, the University has elected to use its incremental borrowing rate to calculate the present value of expected lease payments.
+The individual subscription arrangements do not provide information about the discount rate implicit in the arrangement.
+Therefore, the University has elected to use its incremental borrowing rate to calculate the present value of expected subscription payments.

-The University accounts for contracts containing both lease and non-lease components as separate contracts.
+The University accounts for subscriptions containing both subscription and non-subscription components as separate arrangements.